hangops/code-of-conduct/README.md

 ### Admins

-The admins of HangOps as of May 10th, 2017:
+The admins of HangOps as of May 25th, 2017:

-[NAMES]
+Brandon Burton
+Jake Champlin
+Ceren Ercen
+Adam Ochonicki
+Chris Webber

 ---